marvin1099/OpenRCT-Plugin-PM-/README.md

 website mostly by web-scraping.

 # Install
-First you need to download the dependency
+First you need to download python and the python dependency
 ```pip install beautifulsoup4 ```
 Then get the script from
 https://codeberg.org/marvin1099/OpenRCT-Plugin-PM/releases